RahmanKM/neocortexapi/source/MySEProject/sdr-to-bitmap.md

 ## Examples

 ### Basic SDR Examples with binary encoders
-#### 1. Example of visualizing a Number

-Visualizing a basic SDR with a pattern of activation.
+At first, visualizing a basic SDR with a pattern of activation.
 This simple example will help understand the visualization process.
 So for this by taking a simple value say ```40148```.
 Now it needs SDR to encode this data in order to visualize.
 ```csharp
             // This snippet creates a dictionary, encoderSettings, to hold the configuration parameters for the encoder.
 The dictionary contains key-value pairs where each key is a setting name,and the associated value               // is the setting's value.
 In this case, the only parameter specified is "N", set to 156.
 The parameter "N" represents the size of the output encoded vector,
             var encoderSettings = new Dictionary<string, object>